openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 | ww   | Math    | 80    |
 | ww   | English | 90    |

-In hana you can use `map` function to transform the row data into column data:
+In hana, you can use `map` function to transform the row data into column data:

 ```sql
 SELECT